Cooking with Coffee

 * This is a mix of ground coffee, star anise, onion powder, cumin, sugar, thyme, curry powder, salt, cayenne pepper, nutmeg and allspice.
 I suggest using a mix of equal parts of star anise, allspice, cumin and cayenne pepper.

-2 thoughts on “How do you take your coffee?”
+1 thought on “How do you cook with your coffee?”